M-Lin-DM/M-Lin-DM.github.io/_posts/2020-04-17-Transporters-Project.md

 ---
-title: "The impact of rudimentary self-awareness on specialization in a cooperative multi-agent RL setting"
+title: "Collective object transport using multi-agent reinforcement learning"
 date: 2020-04-17
 layout: "single"
 permalink: /Transporters/
-tagline: ""
+categories:
+    - Reinforcement Learning
+excerpt: "The impact of self-awareness on specialization in a cooperative multi-agent RL setting"
+tagline: "The impact of self-awareness on specialization in a cooperative multi-agent RL setting"
 header:
   overlay_image: /images/transporters/screenshot977.jpg
 mathjax: "true"